Administrative Assistant I

-Submit completed application, cover letter, resume, and references to:
+Submit completed application, cover letter and resume to:

 Human Resource Director